stevendavis1/Cuckoo/README.md

 # After running once, locate `GeneratedMocks.swift` and drag it into your Xcode test target group.
 ```

 Input files can be also specified directly in `Run script` in `Input Files` form.
-To force run script to rebuild generator even if it already exists, use `--clean` as first argument.
+To force the run script to rebuild the generator even if it already exists, use `--clean` as the first argument.

 Notes: All paths in the Run script must be absolute.
-Variable `PROJECT_DIR` automatically points to your project directory.
+The variable `PROJECT_DIR` automatically points to your project directory.
 Also include paths to inherited Classes and Protocols for mocking/stubbing parent and grandparents.

 #### Carthage